yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

-We also mentioned that some browsers use different connection pools for non-credentialed resources, which means even some of your first-party resources can contend on bandwidth with your other resources.
+We also mentioned that some browsers use different connection pools for non-credentialed resources, which means even some of your first-party resources can contend for bandwidth with your other resources.
 At least when it comes to `XMLHttpRequest` and `fetch()` requests, you can specify that these requests will be requested with credentials, and avoid them going out on a separate connection.
-Unfortunately, that's not possible for all CORS anonymous requests (e.g. there's no way to fetch fonts as no-cors).
+Unfortunately, that's not possible for all CORS anonymous requests (there's no way to fetch fonts as no-cors, for instance).

 The way you would do that for XHR would be something like: